 Then occasionally head over to the bar (the tour is all-inclusive all the way), before you head back to shore with the catamaran with sun-kissed cheeks (remember sunscreen!) in the afternoon.

 Although I hate getting up super early, this trip was definitely worth it, and I don’t think you will regret spending your day at Isla Saona.

 Other Great Beaches In The Dominican Republic (A Little Further Away)

 10. Playa Moron Beach El Limon

-Take the bus to Samana, and then a taxi for an hour further north, and you arrive in El Limon village.
+Take the bus to Samana Peninsula and then a taxi for an hour to the north coast in the direction of Puerto Plata and Cabarete Beach, and you will first arrive in El Limon , a small fishing village.